adammendoza/curriculum/Full Stack Web Development/Full-time/curriculum.md

 # Full Stack Web Development (Full-time)
-In this 24-week course at [Array](http://www.arrayschool.com), students become junior-level developers by building web applications, developing their own ideas into functional pieces of software, understanding collaborative web development workflows, and embarking on the career path of a web developer.
+In this 24-week course at [Array](http://www.arrayschool.com), students become junior-level developers by building web applications, developing their ideas into functional pieces of software, understanding collaborative web development workflows, and embarking on the career path of a web developer.
 This course will give aspiring web developers the confidence to build projects from start to finish at a professional level in a mobile-first world.

 The focus of this course is learning to program in multiple languages to create web applications.
 The curriculum as a whole focuses on teaching students how to be professional full-stack developers capable of building scalable products with a team of developers.
 In addition to teaching Rails, this course also includes lessons on computer science, Ruby, JavaScript, HTML, CSS, CSS Pre-Processors, Command Line, Git, UI/UX design and principals, and database schemas.